2015 Puerto Princesa mayoral recall election

 The 2015 Puerto Princesa mayoral recall election was held on May 8, 2015, in the city of Puerto Princesa, Philippines.
 City mayor Lucilo Bayron defeated former mayor Edward Hagedorn in the recall election.

-Recall elections in the Philippines
+Electoral system

 Recall elections are allowed by Republic Act No. 7160 or the Local Government Code of the Philippines.
 A recall can be initiated by a petition of at least 25% of the registered voters in the local government unit (LGU) concerned.
 An official could only be subjected to a recall only once during one's term of office, and from one year after the official took office, up to one year before the next regularly scheduled election.
-For local officials elected in 2013, they can only be recalled from June 30, 2014 to May 8, 2015.
+For local officials elected in 2013, they can only be recalled from June 30, 2014, to May 8, 2015.

 Previously, a preparatory recall assembly composed of all of the elected local officials in the LGU concerned was another method of initiating a recall election but was discontinued in 2004 through Republic Act No. 9244.

+City mayors are elected via first-past-the-post voting.